snouhaud/AzureRunMe/README.md

 Jetty
 -----

 Runs, but not with NIO support.
+NEEDS RETESTING FOR AZURE SDK 1.3

 JBOSS
 -----